EvryRNA/ibisc.documentation.github.io/docs/how-to-contribute/how-to-contribute.md

 If you want to contribute, please follow theses steps:
 1. Ensure you are part of the [IBISC-Documentation organisation](https://github.com/IBISC-Documentation)
 2. Create a branch or fork the [repo](https://github.com/IBISC-Documentation/ibisc.documentation.github.io).
 As convention, please use `name-subject`.
-For instance, if my name is Lisa and I want to write a page on pytorch, create a branch names `lisa-pytorch`.
+For instance, if my name is `Lisa` and I want to write a page on `pytorch`, create a branch named `lisa-pytorch`.
 3. Do all the modifications you want on the `docs` directory.
 You should not modify other files unless there is a clear reason.
 4. Check that the website runs locally and the page you added/modified displays as you wanted to.
 5. Do a pull request to `website-deploy` branch, and wait until someone has verified your contribution.
 This is to ensure that the deployment branch has verified contents.